spaceship-prompt/spaceship-prompt/docs/getting-started.md

     Done.
 This command should link `spaceship.zsh` as `prompt_spaceship_setup` to your `$fpath` and set `prompt spaceship` in `.zshrc`.
 Just reload your terminal.

+    !!!tip
-    **💡 Tip:** Update Spaceship to new versions as you would any other package.
+        Update Spaceship to new versions as you would any other package.

 === "prezto"